Global-domination/Firstry/atlassian/forge-app/SECURITY.md

 # Security Policy

+---
+**COMPLIANCE DISCLAIMER**: Any references to SOC 2, ISO 27001, HIPAA, GDPR, or Cloud Fortified in this document refer to Atlassian's platform-level certifications, NOT independent app-level certifications.
+FirstTry Governance inherits security posture from the Atlassian Forge platform.
+See [docs/SECURITY.md](../atlassian/forge-app/docs/SECURITY.md) for explicit disclaimers.
+---

 FirstTry Governance is committed to the highest standards of security and data protection.
 This document details the security guarantees built into the application.

 ## Phase P1: Enterprise Safety Baseline